Skithouse

-Skithouse (styled skitHOUSE) was an Australian sketch comedy television series that ran on Network Ten from 9 February 2003 to 28 July 2004.
+Skithouse (styled skitHOUSE) is an Australian sketch comedy television series that ran on Network Ten from 9 February 2003 to 28 July 2004.
 The series was produced by Roving Enterprises.
 It featured many well-known Australian comedians, including comedy-band Tripod.
 Reruns can now be seen on The Comedy Channel on Foxtel.
 In the UK, it is shown on the channel Paramount Comedy 2 and Trouble.
 The title name itself is a pun on the colloquialism "shithouse".

 The series only ran for two seasons, before being cancelled due to a combination of dwindling ratings and the withdrawal of the cable network Foxtel as co-financier of the program's production.